The Ultimate Guide to Shake-Style Roofing

 Roofing has changed a lot since the wooden shake shingles of the old days.
-Today’s homeowners looking to complement their cottage or rustic-style homes should look at the plethora of modern shake-style roofing options available to them.
+Today’s homeowners looking to complement their cottage or rustic-style homes should look at the plethora of modern shake roof options available to them.

 What Is Shake-Style Roofing?

-Shake shingles traditionally have been made of wood.
-But today’s shake-style roofing shingles are asphalt and fiberglass-constructed shingles designed to deliver the charm and character of hand-split wood shakes but at a fraction of the cost and maintenance.
+Today, shake roofing shingles are asphalt and fiberglass-constructed shingles designed to deliver the charm and character of hand-split wood shakes at a more affordable price point.

 Made from hand-split wooden logs (typically California redwood or western red cedar), a shake is a wooden shingle individually applied to create a roof.
-Roof shakes were particularly popular in the United States during the Colonial period, thanks to the new nation’s abundance of lumber.
+Shake roofing was particularly popular in the United States during the Colonial period, thanks to the new nation’s abundance of lumber.
 The National Park Service explains:

 “Because trees were plentiful from the earliest settlement days, the use of wood for all aspects of construction is not surprising.
 Wooden shingles were lightweight, made with simple tools, and easily installed.
 Wooden shingle roofs were prevalent in the Colonies, while in Europe at the same time, thatch, slate and tile were the prevalent roofing materials.”